Go Backpacking

 (Note: always check for special conditions during Oktoberfest)

 • Wombats City Hostel Munich - Very close to the historical center, easily the most popular hostel in the city.
-Dorms only from $21.00US a night.
-Compare on Hostelworld and Hotels Combined.
+Dorms only from $21 a night.

-• Euro Youth Hostel - Close to the central train station, popular bar onsite, dorms from $21.50 a night, private rooms also available.
-Compare on Hostelworld and Hotels Combined.
+• Euro Youth Hostel - Close to the central train station, with a popular on-site bar; dorms from $21.50 a night; private rooms also available.

 Rathaus Munich City Hall - Top 10 Things to Do in Munich